-With this rather big, analogue mape (~1mx1m) I wanted to carry on the tradition of innumerable treasure maps of the Isla del Coco: for centuries, countless treasure hunters have taken on adventures to recover the mysterious treasures suspected on the island – only due to treasure maps, written records or stories.
-Therefore the map deals also somehow with the realtionsheep between maps and reality: maps are usually made to depict something that is as close as possible to reality, but at the same time they also shape and change the (perception of) reality.
+With this rather big, analogue mape (~1mx1m) I want to carry on the tradition of innumerable treasure maps of the Isla del Coco: for centuries, countless treasure hunters have taken on adventures to recover the mysterious treasures suspected on the island – only due to treasure maps, written records or stories.
+Therefore the map deals as well with the relationship between maps and reality: maps are usually made to depict something that is as close as possible to reality, but at the same time they also shape and change perception of the reality, and therefore reality itself.

 The monochrome representation, the graphic style and the colour are inspired by a stamp of the Isla del Coco from 1936, which I came across at the beginning of my research.
-Through the fine, small-scale signatures and the degree of detail - despite the large format - the audience is invited to get as closely as possible to the map, in order finally to dive into the history of the mysterious treasures of la Isla del Coco.
+Through the fine, small-scale signatures and the degree of detail - despite the large format - the audience is invited to get very closely to the map, in order to finally dive into the history of the mysterious treasures of la Isla del Coco.

 The map "The lost Treasures of Isla del Coco“ was made in the summer term 2019 for the course „Project Map Creation“ under the supervision of Dipl.-Ing.
 Manuela Schmidt at the Research Division Cartography at TU Vienna.
 The MonoCarto 2019 and the Ravenstein-Förderpreis 2019 featured "The lost Treasures of Isla del Coco“ – Thank you so much!

 The map is available for download as PDF (6.7mb).